IOTECH-Donegal/Configurations/README.md

 # Configurations
-Configurations of all computers started as part of a tidup, FEB23
+Configurations of all computers started as part of a tidyup, FEB23.